 We have found the perfect site to host this study providing the ideal combination of a local space run by someone who understands our mission & can provide us room & board that has some cultural and adventure offerings — and is easy to access.
 We will be staying at Rosy’s Village on the stunning Island of Agistri.
 The study is scheduled for the 3rd (arrival) to the 10th (departure) of May 2020.

-** UPDATE: This Salon is now full as of Nov 5th 2019*** If you are interested, please contact us to be added to the waiting list– or to be on the list for the May 2021 Odyssey
+** UPDATE: This Salon is now full.
+If you are interested, please contact us to be added to the waiting list– or to be on the list for the May 2021 Odyssey

 - Facilitated by Toby Brothers, Jane Wymark and Caroline Donnelly

-- September 5th-12th 2020; program will run approx. five to six hours per day (one day open) leaving time for other activities (optional kayaking adventure and trip to The Pidavros theatre or Temple of Aphasia
+- May 2nd-9th 2021; program will run approx. five to six hours per day (one day open) leaving time for other activities (optional kayaking adventure and trip to The Pidavros theatre or Temple of Aphasia

 - Recommended editions: The Odyssey by Homer, translated by Robert Fagles AND the Emily Wilson translation (more details below)